Skip to main content

 How do students select and register for courses?

 Students select and register for their courses during the first week of our August orientation.
-Each candidate’s program of study is arranged on an individual basis between the candidate and Prof. Olivier Moréteau, our Program Director.
-Prof. Moréteau is happy to provide comprehensive course recommendations for students who are considering taking an American state bar exam after the LLM.
+Each candidate’s program of study is arranged on an individual basis between the candidate and Prof. Olivier Moréteau, our Program Director., or Prof. Davrados, our Program Assistant Director.
+Prof. Moréteau and Prof. Davrados are happy to provide comprehensive course recommendations for students who are considering taking an American state bar exam after the LLM.

-Course descriptions can be found in the LSU Law catalog (under Courses of Intruction).
+Course descriptions can be found in the LSU Law catalog (under Courses of Instruction).

 How do I apply for a student visa?

 Once admitted into our LLM program, our program manager will contact you and guide you through all of the steps required to obtain a student visa.
-As explained in the Cost of Living page of our website, you must have sufficient funds to cover all estimated expenses (minimum: $16,945) for the 10 months of studies at LSU.
+As explained in the Cost of Living page of our website, you must have sufficient funds (personal or family) to cover all estimated expenses (minimum: $22,043) for the 10 months of studies at LSU.
 If you do not have the funds, it is unlikely that LSU will be able to help you obtain a student visa.

 What if I need certified translations of transcripts or legal documents?